rdo-management/instack-undercloud/doc/source/advanced_deployment/automated_health_check.rst

 ------------------------------------------

 By default, the benchmark tests do not run during the discovery process.
-We can enable this feature by setting DISCOVERY_RUNBENCH=1 in the instack.answer file prior to running instack-install-undercloud.
+You may enable this feature by setting DISCOVERY_RUNBENCH=1 in the instack.answer file prior to running instack-install-undercloud.

+Alternatively, if you've already installed the undercloud, you may set RUNBENCH=1 in /httpboot/discoverd.ipxe on the undercloud node.

 Analyze the collected benchmark data
 ------------------------------------